Bruce Springsteen: 2012–2018: Autobiography and Broadway show

-2019–2021: Western Stars
+2019–2021: Western Stars and Letter to You

 Springsteen's nineteenth studio album, Western Stars, was released in June 2019.

 It was announced on July 23, 2019, that Springsteen would premiere his film, Western Stars, at the Toronto Film Festival in September 2019.
 He co-directed the film along with longtime collaborator Thom Zimny.
 The film features Springsteen and his backing band performing the music from Western Stars to a live audience.
 The film was released in theaters in October 2019, and the film's soundtrack, Western Stars – Songs from the Film, was also released that day.

-On May 29, 2020, Springsteen appeared remotely during a livestream, no-audience concert by the Dropkick Murphys at Fenway Park in Boston.
-Springsteen performed the Dropkick Murphys song "Rose Tattoo" and his song "American Land", sharing co-vocals with Ken Casey on both songs.
-The event marked the first music performance without an in-person audience at a major U.S. arena, stadium or ballpark during the COVID-19 pandemic.
+On May 29, 2020, Springsteen appeared remotely during a livestream, no-audience concert by the Dropkick Murphys at Fenway Park in Boston, sharing co-vocals with Ken Casey on two songs.
+The event marked the first music performance without an in-person audience at a major U.S. arena, stadium, or ballpark during the COVID-19 pandemic.
 The livestream attracted over 9 million viewers and raised over $700,000 through charitable donations.

 Springsteen's twentieth studio album, Letter to You, was released in October 2020.
 An accompanying documentary of the same name was released the same month.
-The documentary was shot exclusively in black and white and was directed by Thom Zimny.
+The documentary was shot in black and white and was directed by Thom Zimny.
 The album was supported by two singles, "Letter to You" and "Ghosts", released in September.
-In November, Springsteen was featured as a guest singer for Bleachers' single, "Chinatown".
 Letter to You reached No. 2 in the US, making Springsteen the first artist to release a top-five album in six consecutive decades.

-Springsteen and the E Street Band were musical guests on the December 12, 2020, episode of Saturday Night Live, where they performed "Ghosts" and "I'll See You in My Dreams".
-This marked the band's first performance since 2017 and their first to promote Letter to You.
-Garry Tallent and Soozie Tyrell opted to remain at home due to COVID-19 concerns; this was the first time Tallent had missed a performance with the band, and Jack Daley of the Disciples of Soul filled in for him.
+In November, Springsteen was featured as a guest singer for Bleachers' single, "Chinatown".
+Springsteen and the E Street Band were musical guests on the December 12, 2020, episode of Saturday Night Live, the band's first performance since 2017.
+Garry Tallent and Soozie Tyrell opted to remain at home due to COVID-19 concerns; this was the first time Tallent had missed a performance with the band.